ericoporto/ags-manual-wiki/UpgradeTo362.md

 Previously the voice clips had to be named with only first 4 letters from a Character's script name, e.g. "ROGE1.ogg" in case character's name is "cRoger".
 This could have become a problem if you have several characters which begin with the same 4 letters.

-Starting with 3.6.2 the voice clips are to be named using full script name (except the preceding 'c' symbol).
-If Character's script name is "cRoger" then the voice clips have to be called "Roger<N>" (where <N> is a number), if a script name is "cVeryLongCharacterName" then they have to be called "VeryLongCharacterName<N>", and so forth.
+Starting with 3.6.2 the voice clips are to be named using full script name (except the preceding 'c' symbol) and an extra dot between name and a number.
+This dot is to be able to distinguish clip numbers from any numbers found in the character name itself.

+For example:
+* If Character's script name is "cRoger" then the voice clips have to be called like "Roger.1.ogg";
+* If a script name is "cVeryLongCharacterName" then they have to be called like "VeryLongCharacterName.1.ogg";
+* If a script name is "cRandomGuy5" then they have to be called like "RandomGuy5.1.ogg" (notice that extra dot makes the clip number stand out).

 The classic behavior may be re-enabled by a switch in "Backwards Compatibility" section of "General Settings".
 This is useful in case you are upgrading an older project and do not want to rename all the voice clips.